Vasilios Pliatsikas: AEK Athens

-Pliatsikas began his AEK career in 2005.
-Making his way up from the reserve team, he ended up making 37 league appearances for AEK.
+Pliatsikas began his professional career in 2004 at Chaidari.
+On 1 June 2005 he signed for AEK Athens.Making his way up from the reserve team, he ended up making 37 league appearances for AEK.

 Schalke

-On 30 June 2009, Pliatsikas signed a four-year contract with German club Schalke 04 for an undisclosed fee.
+On 30 June 2009, Pliatsikas was trasnferred to German club Schalke 04 for a fee of €300,000 and signed a four-year contract.
 The beginning of 2010 was not good as Pliatsikas tore his knee ligaments during a training session.
 This was a major blow as he was beginning to get consistent game time with his club and was in the reckoning for a starting place with his national team.
 He missed the rest of Schalke's season and also the FIFA World Cup with Greece.
 After a very difficult year for the defender marred by injury (149 days to be exact), Pliatsikas returned to action.

 Loan to Duisburg

-On 1 June 2011, it was announced that Pliatsikas will be loaned to MSV Duisburg for the upcoming season.
+On 1 June 2011, Pliatsikas was loaned to MSV Duisburg for the upcoming season.
 In 2010–11, he could play only one match for Schalke because of his injury problems and so he should gain playing experiences in the 2.
 Bundesliga.
 In 2011, he agreed to be loaned from Schalke for a year to the second division MSV Duisburg.
 "I wanted to play.
 After the long period of injury, the season in Duisburg was a very good opportunity to stabilize and find myself playfully."
 Pliatsikas, was meanwhile converted by MSV coach Oliver Reck to a left-wing defender.

 He made his debut in the opening game against Karlsruhe on 17 August, being in the starting line-up in Duisburg's 2–3 defeat.
 After several fouls, he was forced to leave the field with a yellow-red card in the 76th minute.
 In his fourth league match for Duisburg against St. Pauli, he was sent off with a yellow-red card again.